PredixDev/MobileExample-iOSService-Sample/README.md

   b.
 Open your Predix Mobile container app project.

   c.
-In the Project Manager in left-hand pane, expand the PredixMobileReferenceApp project, then expand the PredixMobileReferenceApp group.
+In the Project Manager in left-hand pane, expand the PredixMobileiOSApp project, then expand the PredixMobileiOSApp group.
 Within that group, expand the Classes group.

   d.
 In this group, create a group called "Services".

   e.
 Add the file `VendorIDService.swift` to this group, either by dragging from Finder, or by using the Add Files dialog in XCode.
-When doing this, ensure the `VendorIDService.swift` file is copied to your project, and added to your PredixMobileReferenceApp target.
+When doing this, ensure the `VendorIDService.swift` file is copied to your project, and added to your PredixMobileiOSApp target.

   f.
-Add a "Services" group to your PredixMobileReferenceAppTests group.
+Add a "Services" group to your PredixMobileiOSAppTests group.

   g.
-Add the `VendorIDServiceTests.swift` file to this group, ensuring that you copy the file, and add it to the `PredixMobileReferenceAppTests` unit testing target.
+Add the `VendorIDServiceTests.swift` file to this group, ensuring that you copy the file, and add it to the `PredixMobileiOSAppTests` unit testing target.

 ### Step 2 - Register the new service